The first partial Tyrannosaurus Rex skeleton was discovered in 1900, by Barnum Brown in Wyoming, USA.

 Estimates put the length of a Tyrannosaurus Rex up to 42 feet.

-Estimates put the running speed of a Tyrannosaurus Rex between 10 and 25 mph.
+Estimates put the running speed of a Tyrannosaurus Rex between 10 and 25 miles per hour.

 The Tyrannosaurus Rex was a carnivorous predator who ate meat.